romzorus/karnaboo/README.md

 ## Context and objective

-The goal of this tool is to let administrators regulate and streamline the update flows of their GNU/Linux hosts across an infrastructure **in a centralized and visual way**.
+The goal of this tool is to let administrators regulate and streamline **in a centralized and visual way** the update flows of their GNU/Linux hosts across an infrastructure.
 Also, in the long term, we want this tool to handle as much packaging systems and distributions as possible (apt, dnf, snap...).

 We wishfully hope that :
 - it might help someone somewhere someday,